 How you can help

-Contact Members of Parliament in the attached spreadsheet to voice your objection to the Government’s policy to deny any chance of permanent refugee protection to asylum seekers
+Contact Members of Parliament to voice your objection to the Government’s policy to deny any chance of permanent refugee protection to asylum seekers

 Refugee Council of Australia media release

 Research and experiences of children in detention in Australia

 Article 37(b) of the convention on the Rights of the Child states that: “No child shall be deprived of his or her liberty unlawfully or arbitrarily.
 The arrest, detention or imprisonment of a child shall be in conformity with the law and shall be used only as a measure of last resort and for the shortest appropriate period of time.”

 Please share any responses you receive through your advocacy work.
 Send any feedback to firstname.lastname@example.org